 - Maintain a broadly diversified portfolio to minimize the risk of overexposure to any one market sector or investment style.
-Specific guidelines include: - o A minimum 20% allocation to fixed income investments - A 15% cap on illiquid investment strategies restricting new commitments that would drive the Fund's total exposure to illiquid strategies above this ceiling - A maximum 15% exposure to derivative based strategies - Evaluate and closely monitor, with the investment consultant, investment manager performance against specific objectives, both absolute and in relation to other managers investing with similar investment objectives and styles. - Monitor Fund risk exposure, modify target risk as warranted and rebalance the Fund as necessary.
+Specific guidelines include: - o A minimum 20% allocation to fixed income investments - Exposure to alternative investments does not exceed 25% - A maximum 15% exposure to derivative based strategies - Evaluate and closely monitor, with the investment consultant, investment manager performance against specific objectives, both absolute and in relation to other managers investing with similar investment objectives and styles. - Monitor Fund risk exposure, modify target risk as warranted and rebalance the Fund as necessary.